buzzqw/TUS/OBSS/OBSSv2-eng.md

 All Armors, except for Padded armor, force spellcasters to pass a Magic Check with an increased difficulty indicated in the table.

 Example: Tups wears Breastplate armor (medium armor) and casts a spell.
 He is forced by wearing the armor to perform a Magic Check.
-He rolls 3d6 +4 dice (because he has 9 points in Magic Skill), ignores 2 dice (because he has taken Adept of Magic 4 times).
+He rolls 3d6 +4 dice (because he has 9 points in Magic Skill), ignores 2 dice (because he has taken Magic Adept 4 times).

 The difficulty of the spell he casts, Lightning Bolt, is 10+ 2*3 (Spell level) +8 (additional difficulty from the armor).

 In the test he rolls 4,5,5 / 3,4,1,1.
-He removes the two 1s for Adept of Magic, they count as zero and if he had rolled 3 it would have been a Critical Failure!
+He removes the two 1s for Magic Adept, they count as zero and if he had rolled 3 it would have been a Critical Failure!
 Total 4+5+5+3+4=21, against a difficulty of 10+2*3+8=24.
 Tups fails to cast the spell!!!

 If Tups had worn Studded Leather the difficulty would have increased by only 4 and therefore he would have succeeded in casting the spell.